smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ## Introduction

-This proposal is to integrate the Generic HMI into ATF tests scripts by using selenium to control a web browser programatically.
+This proposal is to integrate the Generic HMI into ATF tests scripts by using Selenium to control a web browser programmatically.

 ## Motivation

 Currently ATF is used to test SDL Core as a black box.
 ATF uses simulated mobile applications and a simulated HMI to test SDL Core functionality.
-While ATF is great testing SDL Core, the author aims to create a solution for having an automated test suite that tests both SDL Core and the Generic HMI together.
+While ATF is great at testing SDL Core, the author aims to create a solution for having an automated test suite that tests both SDL Core and the Generic HMI together.

 ## Proposed solution

-The solution is to create a python Selenium web driver that will control actions and validates the content of the HMI when it is interacting with SDL Core.
+The solution is to create a python Selenium WebDriver that will control actions and validate the content of the HMI when it is interacting with SDL Core.

-### Selenium Web Driver Application
+### Selenium WebDriver Application

 #### Life Cycle